 So much exposed EVA midsole gives us pause as to the durability of the Tor Summit.

 This pair has a retail price in the middle of the pack, and provides excellent waterproofness.
 If you think comfort is queen, then these are a great value.

 The Tor Summit is supportive enough for long excursions, but it is great for short hikes, too.

 For maximum comfort in your hiking shoes, the Hoka One One Tor Summit WP are one of the best.
-The Hoka Sky Arkali offers a little more responsiveness and better traction but lacks waterproofness.
-Either way, these are a great choice for anyone that prefers or needs extra cushion, for short or long hikes.
+These are a great choice for anyone that prefers or needs extra cushion and waterproofness for short or long hikes.